 The goal of the council is to provide education, financial support, fundraising, marketing and public relations for all the teams.
 Funds acquired are used to help cover team equipment, training, travel, all-weather clothing and other expenses.

-For questions about the Council, please contact the SAR Council.
+For questions about the SAR Council, please email them.

-To donate to the Search and Rescue Council, please click here.
+To donate to the SAR Council, which supports all teams, please click here.

 Thank you in advance for your support!

 All members must be certified to be called out to assist law enforcement.
 Certification is done through a 40-60 hour academy run by the Sheriff's Office.
 Search and Rescue workers assist law enforcement with missing and lost person searches, and may also do evidence search/recovery for major crimes.